cnbeining/lixian.xunlei-Openshift/README.rst

 FAQ
 -------

-1. Why you don't use the built-in start or deploy?
+1. Why you don't use the built-in start?

     Chances are you will need to enter a verifycode when you login.
 So I would rather bring it out than ganbling that you would not need to enter any verifycode.

+    Since you need to enter the user info by yourself, the deploy script is unfinished.

-2. I cannot bind to the port!
+2. I cannot bind to the internal port!
 (Usually 8080)

-    Sometimes Openshift would run a httpd server that would occupy this port, or you did not exit the programme correctly.
+    Sometimes Openshift automatically runs a httpd server that would occupy this port, or maybe you did not exit the programme correctly.

-    Check the environment varible OPENSHIFT_PYTHON_PORT(or OPENSHIFT_DIY_PORT if you are using diy).
+    Check the environment varible $OPENSHIFT_PYTHON_PORT(or $OPENSHIFT_DIY_PORT if you are using diy).
 This port is usually 8080.
     Then run:

         lsof -i:8080